Up to date as of

 Superb picture quality

-The Vizio P-series can display a wider color palette, deeper blacks and brighter whites compared to other TVs in its price range.
+The Vizio P-series can display a wider color palette, deeper blacks, and brighter whites compared to other TVs in its price range.
 The contrast and black levels are outstanding for an LCD TV.
 It uses a 10-bit panel so the color palette range is 64 times larger than a standard 8-bit panel.
 The backlight is bright enough to make the screen viewable in bright conditions, like a sunny room.
-Fast moving scenes appear smooth since there is no judder or when dynamic scenes appear to stutter and shake as a result of movies being filmed at 24 frames per second.
+Fast moving scenes appear smooth since there is no judder.

 Watching cable or broadcast TV requires an external decoder

 If you want to watch cable or broadcast TV, then you will need to buy an external decoder.
-Vizio has included five HDMI ports to make up for that so you can connect the decoder and still have four free HDMI slots like most TVs.
-For those who dislike using a tablet as a remote, you can choose to buy an external media box as well, though that also means adding another remote and another box.
+The TV includes one extra HDMI port to make up for that, allowing you to connect the decoder and still have four free HDMI slots like most other TVs.

 Best picture quality